USMLE Step 1 Guide for Indian Medical Students (2026)

 ECFMG Certification: What Indian Graduates Need to Know

-All ECFMG certification exam requirements must be completed within 7 years of your first passed USMLE exam.
-If you pass Step 1 in 2024 and take 8 years to complete everything, your Step 1 passes and you must retake it.
+The 7-year rule is unforgiving.
+All certification requirements must be completed within 7 years of your first passed USMLE exam.
+If you pass Step 1 in 2024 and take 8 years to complete everything, your Step 1 expires and you must retake it.
+ECFMG will not remind you.

 Mistake 1: Using too many resources.
-The classic "resource hopping" trap.
 First Aid + 1 good QBank + Anki is sufficient for the vast majority of students.
 Adding Kaplan Notes, USMLE Rx, AND UWorld wastes time and creates confusion.

 Mistake 4: Starting Anki too late.
 The AnKing deck works best when started early and reviewed daily.
 Starting 2 months before your exam and trying to catch up is ineffective.